Free U.S. shipping on orders $45+ · Subscribe & save

 Screens Off, Lights Down

-A study cited by PMC found that light exposure before bedtime caused melatonin levels to drop by 88% in children (mean age 9.2 years), compared to a 46% drop in adults.
-Kids are more sensitive to blue light than you are.
+A study in PMC found that 1 hour of bright light exposure before bedtime suppressed melatonin by approximately 88% in preschool-aged children, with effects persisting 50 minutes after the light ended.
+For comparison, adults exposed to equivalent light show roughly a 46% suppression.
+Kids are far more sensitive to evening light than you are.
 The fix is straightforward: screens off at least 30 to 60 minutes before bed, and switch to warm, dim lighting in the evening.

 Consistent Bedtime, Every Night